lukejjh/GeoWF/README.md

 # GeoWF
+> :warning: **Disclaimer:** Don't ever expose RDP (or anything like it) directly to the internet.
+It was simpler times when I first wrote this.

 GeoWF (**Geo**IP **W**indows **F**irewall) is a PowerShell script which can modify accepted remote address ranges on inbound Windows Firewall rules using MaxMind's GeoIP (GeoLite2) databases, allowing Windows Firewall to function as a poor man's firewall with geoblocking.

 ## Demonstration